Mould and Condensation - Advice

-This will put you through to Axis to report your repair.
+This will take you through to Axis to report your repair.

 Out of hours emergencies

-For out of hours emergency repairs, call 01277 312500 and select option 2.
-This will put you through to Axis.
+For out of hours emergency repairs, call 01277 312500 and select option 2, which will take you through to Axis.
 It is very costly to send out a trade operative out of hours.
-It is important that you only request a call out for genuine emergencies.
+It's very costly to send out a trade operative out of hours so it's important you only request a call out for genuine emergencies.

-We define a ‘genuine emergency’ as danger to life or where there is a serious risk of considerable damage to the property.
+We define a genuine emergency as danger to life or where there is a serious risk of considerable damage to the property, such as:

-- Restore flush to WC where a tenant is unable to flush with a bucket
+- restore flush to toilet where tenant is unable to flush with a bucket